 Understanding wine tasting through “brain searchery”— the tale from two books

 What comes to mind when one engages with a glass of wine?
 And how does technology-assisted “brain searchery” help us find the answers and make us more attentive wine tasters?
-The sensory and non-sensory contributions to our enjoyment of this beverage are explored from two different perspectives in (Columbia University Press, 2017) by Yale neuroscience professor Gordon M. Shepherd and I Taste Red: The Science of Tasting Wine (University of California Press, 2016) by British wine writer, wine judge, and plant biologist Dr. Jamie Goode.
-The latter was announced as the Domaine Faiveley Wine Book of the Yearat the 2017 Louis Roederer International Wine Writers’ Awards.
-While the stated objective, to offer a new approach to wine tasting, and much of the material covered are the same, the approach, emphasis and utility of each book differ as markedly as the author’s background.
+The sensory and non-sensory contributions to our enjoyment of this beverage are explored from two different perspectives in Neuroenology, How the Brain Creates the Taste of Wine (Columbia University Press, 2017) by Yale neuroscience professor Gordon M. Shepherd and I Taste Red: The Science of Tasting Wine (University of California Press, 2016) by British wine writer, wine judge, and plant biologist Dr. Jamie Goode.
+The latter was announced as the Domaine Faiveley Wine Book of the Year at the 2017 Louis Roederer International Wine Writers’ Awards.
+While the stated objective, to offer a new approach to wine tasting, and much of the material covered are the same, the approach, emphasis and utility of each book differ as markedly as the authors’ background.

 The sounds made by the wine as it moves around the mouth and is swallowed contribute to the experience.
 In the brain’s orbitofrontal cortex, crossmodal processing combines smell and taste along with the other senses to create flavor.
 So our perception of the flavor of a wine results from the multimodal interaction of the inputs from all the senses with retronasal smell and taste playing a dominant role.